avl-bsuir/rv64x-base/README.md

 We use a docker image for easing the development environment setup for everyone wishing to contribute.
 There are four kinds of projects that are needed for doing RV64X development.
 Those projects are categorized in four levels, listed here in decreasing involvement by the RV64X organization:

 1) Projects of which the RV64X organization has full ownership.
 They go into the /home/user/rv64x-project docker image directory included as a regular directories.
-They get versioned in the GitHub project under the https://github.com/rv64x/base URL.
+They get versioned in the GitHub project under the ´´´https://github.com/rv64x/rv64x-base´´´ URL.

-2) Projects to which RV64X contributes without owning their full code base.
-This category includes QEMU and LLVM.
+2) Projects to which RV64X contributes without owning their full code base, like QEMU and LLVM.
 Those projects go under /home/user/rv64x-base included as git submodules rather than as regular directories.
 For each of those projects the RV64X organization owns a “fork” repo that stays reasonably in sync with the original repo for easing the flow of changes going upstream and downstream.

 3) Projects on which RV64X has no involvement, but we still want to build from source because suitable binary packages are not available.
 Those projects get fetched into /home/user/ and built during the scripted docker build.
 In case of an update need the whole docker image is rebuilt.